 Money Matters and Heart Health

-Friday is payday for many Americans, but not for hundreds of thousands of federal workers affected by the government shutdown.
-For many of these workers no paycheck means no way to pay bills.
-And according to a new study published in the journal Circulation, that financial uncertainty could be hard on the heart.
+For many of these American workers, no steady paycheck means no way to pay bills.
+And according to a recent study published in the journal Circulation, that financial uncertainty could be hard on the heart.

 The study indicates that income volatility more than doubles the risk for cardiovascular diseases, such as heart attacks, strokes, heart failure or death during the following 10 years, compared to a similar group of people with less income fluctuation.

 Dr. Sudhir Mungee is an OSF HealthCare Cardiovascular Institute interventional cardiologist.
 He says the stress of financial insecurity can absolutely be detrimental to heart health.